soundpaint/pico-simple-stupid-synth/README.md

 You can play any MIDI files, using your favorite MIDI player, just by selecting this MIDI device as MIDI ouput device in your MIDI player.

+## Known Issues

+The code is _prepared_ to also use PWM audio instead of I²S audio, such that an amplifier or high-impedance headphones can be connected just via a resistance to the PWM outputs.
+However, due to various bugs / limitations, PWM audio does not yet work:

+* PWM _stereo_ audio does not seem to work at all.
+Even the
+  <code>sound_wave.c</code> example in the
+  <code>pico-playground</code>, when modified to produce stereo output
+  with identical left and right channel samples, will get stuck shortly after calling <code>audio_pwm_set_enabled</code> and clog the complete system.

+* PWM mono audio _basically_ works (as the <code>sound_wave.c</code>
+  example demonstrates), but stops producing any output on the associated GPIO pin, as soon as the TinyUSB library is set up for creating a MIDI USB port.

+* While I²S audio presumably works for a wide range of sample frequencies, according to my observation PWM mono audio behaves as if it was stuck at a fixed sample rate of around 57000 Hz.
+In contrast to I²S audio, the frequency parameter that is set in the
+  <code>audio_format</code> structure does not seem to have any
+  influence on the sample rate of PWM audio.

+* Also note that the implementation of PWM audio in
+  <code>audio_pwm.c</code> launches MCU core 1 to initiate DMA
+  transfers.
+That is, if any other part of the software also tries to deploy core 1, a clash will occur, if no further provisions are taken.
+Maybe a clash like this is somehow related to the reason why PWM mono does not work any more as soon as setting up a MIDI port with the TinyUSB library?

 ## License &amp; Third-Party Code

 The source code of the Pico Simple Stupid Synth is available under the